 Alternatively to (6), performance factors, LS,CC, may be used alternatively to return periods.

-NOTE 1 The values of  LS,CC according to prEN 1998-1-1:2022, 4.3(4), for NC, SD and DL limit states, are those given in Table 4.3 (NDP), unless the National Annex or relevant authorities give different values.
+NOTE 1 The values of  LS,CC according to EN 1998-1-1:—2, 4.3(4), for NC, SD and DL limit states, are those given in Table 4.3 (NDP), unless the National Annex or relevant authorities give different values.

 NOTE 2 Values of  LS,CC for consequence class CC4 are not covered by the present standard.
 They can be found in other European standards, in the National Annex or can be provided by the relevant authorities.

-Table 4.3 (NDP) Performance factors  LS,CC
+Table 4.3 — (NDP) Performance factors  LS,CC